movetk/movetk/documentation/pages/introduction.md

 ## License
 Copyright (C) 2017-2020 HERE Europe B.V.

 Unless otherwise noted in `LICENSE` files for specific files or directories, the [LICENSE](LICENSE) in the root applies to all content in this repository.
+Note that CGAL is largely GPL, so choosing the CGAL backend may affect the license under which MoveTK is available.